Kings–Lakers rivalry: Lead up

+Game 1 and 2

 The Lakers and Kings split the first two games in Sacramento.
 Los Angeles raced out to a 36-point first quarter in Game 1 behind 67% shooting and never trailed, paced by Kobe Bryant's 30 point effort and 26 points from Shaquille O'Neal.
 Chris Webber had 28 points and 14 rebounds, but the other Kings combined shot under 40 percent.
 Sacramento rebounded to win Game 2, paced behind Webber (21 points, 13 rebounds) and Mike Bibby (20 points).
 O'Neal had 35 points and 13 rebounds, but struggled with foul trouble; Bryant shot 9-for-21 from the field and was suffering from food poisoning which he contracted from a meal at the team hotel, and some felt it was done deliberately by the hotel staff.
 The loss snapped the NBA record 12-game playoff road winning streak for the Lakers.

+Game 3

 The Kings went to Staples Center and dominated Game 3 to regain home-court advantage, leading by as many as 27 and never trailing.
 They were again paced by Webber and Bibby, who combined for 50 points, and got solid contributions from Doug Christie (17 points, 12 rebounds, 6 assists, 3 steals) and Vlade Divac (11 points, 9 rebounds and 3 blocks).
 Other than a brief 3-point barrage in the 4th quarter by the Lakers to cut the lead to 12, there was not much help provided for O'Neal, who had 20 points and 19 rebounds.